cypress-io/cypress-docker-images/base-internal/releases/node-22/22.15.1-glibc-2.31/README.md

 - xauth (to run xvfb inside system-tests)
 - build-essential to install `make` and other linux build packages
-- python3.8 and gcc-10.5 to be able to build better-sqlite3
+- python3.8 to be able to build better-sqlite3

 #### Env variables